idenisovs/timesheet/docs/refactoring/database_structure.md

 # Refactoring Database Structure

-Previously I had a lot of troubles while implementing the Issues and Projects sections for this application.
+Previously, I encountered numerous challenges while implementing the Issues and Projects sections of this application.

-That was because of data structure, which wasn't suitable well for such kind of tasks.
+These difficulties arose due to a data structure that wasn't well-suited for these tasks.

-I decided to split it and make more conscious.
-It comes with following steps.
+To address this, I decided to reorganize the data structure to be more efficient and logical.
+This process involved the following steps:

 ## Redesign of data structure

 Previously, there was just one general `sheet` table, which has entries for specific days, each entry having `id`, `date` and `activities` fields.

-That means we have to do all `week`, `issue`, `project` data picking and calculations by the hand.
+That means we have to do all `week`, `issue`, `project` data picking and calculations by the hand, with iterating through the list of all sheets.

 Naturally, we have to split the table `sheet` into the following entities: